 - a.
-The Delta Science Program and the Delta Social Science Task Force need to step back from the initial charge and the good work already undertaken within the Delta science community and help to develop a more complex linking to academic and NGO environmental social scientists, who will then provide the links to more theoretical social scientists when needed. - b.
-The Strategy needs to more specifically work with the fact that environmental social scientists are bridging the conceptual and language barriers between environmental and social science thinking; they will be the ones most likely to integrate the social sciences within the Delta science community. - c.
-The Strategy needs to more effectively address how to encourage environmental social science graduate students to take on the Delta as an environmental focus in this more systemic framing of the charge. - d.
+The Delta Science Program and the Delta Social Science Task Force need to move on from the initial charge and the good work already undertaken within the Delta science community and help to develop a more comprehensive linking to academic and NGO environmental social scientists, who will then provide the links to more theoretical social scientists when needed. - b.
+The Strategy should more explicitly recognize that environmental social scientists3 are bridging the conceptual and language barriers between environmental and social science thinking; they will be the ones most likely to integrate the social sciences within the Delta science community. - c.
+The Strategy needs to more effectively address how to encourage California's environmental social science graduate students to take on the Delta as an environmental focus in this more systemic framing of the charge. - d.
 To increase understanding between social environmental and natural environmental scientists, workshops could be organized to address their similarities and differences.
 Input-output models in economics and food-web models in ecology have a common structure, and often a set of similar linear equations.
 Joining these seemingly disparate fields is easy because they share the same underlying pattern of thinking.
 Landscape ecology emphasizes the spatial aspects of ecological processes.
 Spatial thinking in the social sciences has long been part of human geography but has expanded as improved spatial data and modeling techniques have strengthened spatial thinking in other social sciences.
 Hierarchy thinking in ecology has analogs in some social systems thinking.
 Such workshops should stress both the similarity of underlying models and the differences in the vocabularies of researchers in the social and natural sciences using the same underlying pattern of thinking.
 In the Delta Independent Science Board's own experience, a workshop was a key component of bringing "Delta as Place" to the forefront of their thinking and awareness.

-&lt;sup>2 Given the training and experience of the Delta Social Science Task Force members in environmental social science, they may have themselves presumed they were already saying this, but this is not how the report reads.
+2 Given the training and experience of the Delta Social Science Task Force members in environmental social science, they may have themselves presumed they were already saying this, but this is not how the report reads.

-&lt;sup>3 This assessment uses the term "environmental social scientists", leaving "social scientists" in the abstract for those working primarily within their disciplines.
+3 This assessment uses the term "environmental social scientists," leaving "social scientists" in the abstract for those working primarily within their disciplines rather than across disciplines.

 e.
-The creation of a position in environmental social sciences in the Delta Science Program will undoubtedly lead to open discussions among natural scientists and social scientists about their biases about the social sciences and vice versa, and will work some of these differences through to enrich each other's understanding and ability to work together.
+The creation of a position in environmental social sciences in the Delta Science Program is a key first step.
+Such a person could initiate open discussions among natural scientists and social scientists about their biases about the social sciences and vice versa, and should be able to work some of these differences through to enrich each other's understanding and ability to work together.
+These discussions should aim to create a cultural change in which the fabric of thinking for social sciences is seamlessly integrated into the work of natural scientists, so that the results presented to managers and decision makers embody both perspectives.